-As a result of an EEOC investigation of the discrimination charges, Sealy of Minnesota, which operates the mattress and box spring plant in St. Paul, agreed to pay $175,000 to settle charges that black and Hispanic workers were subject to unlawful racial harassment and a hostile work environment.
+As a result of an EEOC investigation of the discrimination charges, the company that operates the mattress and box spring plant agreed to pay $175,000 to settle charges that black and Hispanic workers were subject to unlawful racial harassment and a hostile work environment.

 Additional training for supervisors, managers and owners

-In addition to paying $175,000 to the victims of the workplace harassment, Sealy will provide anti-discrimination training to all its employees and additional training on harassment and retaliation to its supervisors, managers and owners, the EEOC said.
-Sealy will also revise the performance evaluations of all supervisors to require compliance with EEOC laws as part of their job descriptions.
+In addition to paying $175,000 to the victims of the workplace harassment, the company will provide anti-discrimination training to all its employees and additional training on harassment and retaliation to its supervisors, managers and owners, the EEOC said.
+The company will also revise the performance evaluations of all supervisors to require compliance with EEOC laws as part of their job descriptions.